Wong Lam

-Wong Lam, OBE, JP (23 July 1919 – 19 March 2016) was an Unofficial member of the Legislative Council of Hong Kong from 1976 to 1985.
+Wong Lam, OBE, JP (王霖; 23 July 1919 – 19 March 2016) was an Unofficial member of the Legislative Council of Hong Kong from 1976 to 1985.
 He was the first member from a grass-roots background to serve on the Council and the first to speak in exclusively in Cantonese during the legislature debates.

 Early life and career

 Wong was born in Hong Kong in 1919 and was educated at the Ellis Kadoorie School.
 At the age of 15, he moved to Guangzhou to continue his studies and remained there until the outbreak of the Second Sino-Japanese War in 1937, returning to Hong Kong that year to join the Kowloon Motor Bus as a conductor.
 In 1966, he was promoted to operations officer of the Kwun Tong Depot, established to open up new routes to the new satellite town then dominated by mini-buses.
 His role required he make contact with kaifong associations, the Secretariat for Chinese Affairs, the Social Welfare Department and the police and thus he got to know many government officials, including Denis Bray who later became the Secretary for Home Affairs.
 He was asked for advice on the transportation issues in Kwun Tong and was invited to see Governor Sir Murray MacLehose.
 He also became the public relations manager for Kowloon Motor Bus.

 Wong had also been chairman of the Mutual Aid Committee of the Wing Ying Mansion in Ho Man Tin and was appointed vice-chairman of the Kwun Tong Industrial Area Committee.
 In 1973, he became member of the Mong Kok East Area Committee.
 He was also appointed by the government to the Fight Crime Committee in 1973 as one of the three unofficial members, and chairman of the Kwun Tong Road Safety Campaign Committee in 1974.
 In 1976, he was made Justice of the Peace.